 Image Source: money.com

-Certain building materials are very attractive to pests.
-For example, stucco and wood are loved by termites.
-Flat roofs are also a breeding ground for flies and mosquitoes, which can make their way into your property through vents.
-The right window screens can also help with that.
+Certain building materials are particularly appealing to bugs.
+For example, termites enjoy stucco and wood.
+Flat roofs are also breeding grounds for flies and mosquitoes, which can enter your home through vents.
+The appropriate window screens can also help with this.

 If you’re building a new property, stick with concrete, stone, metals, and composites, as pests won’t be able to bite or chew these materials.
 You can also find bug-resistant woods and pressure-treated woods, but avoid any wood that includes preservatives like ACQ and CBA.